fwiedmann/mechanical-keyboards/README.md

 ### Hot Swap

-The most fully assembeled keyboards do not support the capability of swapping the switches.
+The most fully assembled keyboards do not support the capability of swapping the switches.
 If you are not sure that the provided switches are the right, go with a keyboard that supports hot-swap.
 Instead of buying a new keyboard, just buy new switches and save some $$$.